johngodlee/phd_thesis/README.md

 date: 2021-07-25
 ---

-This directory contains a directory structure and associated styling files for a University of Edinburgh PhD thesis, created by the author, in the School of GeoSciences.
+This directory contains a directory structure and associated styling files for a University of Edinburgh PhD thesis, created by the author, for a PhD in the School of GeoSciences.

 # Directory structure

 `compile.sh` is a shell script to generate the thesis and chapters.
-Takes 1:3 arguments:
+The script requires `bash` and `latexmk`.
+It takes 1:5 arguments:

-* `-c` - clean intermediate LaTeX files
+* `-c` - clean intermediate LaTeX files before and after compilation
 * `-t` - compile thesis
 * `-p` - compile all individual chapters
 * `-s` - compile a named chapter by referencing its directory. e.g. `./compile.sh -s chapters/introduction`
+* `-f` - sets the format argument, either `0` for submission (default), or `1` for a "nicer" layout

 `main.tex` contains the top-level `.tex` skeleton file which calls all other files.
 Can be altered to include new chapters, or to change the order of chapters.